jingweimo/academic-kickstart/content/post/JiajunDeparture/Index.md

 ---
 title: Congratulations to Dr. Jiajun Xu for embarking on a new faculty position at Nanjing Agricultural University in China!
-Two-year postdoc work has yielded 7 journal publications and two more manuscripts line up.
-Well-deserved success!!
+Two-year postdoctoral work has yielded 7 journal publications and two more manuscripts line up.
+Well-deserved success!! 👋👋
 subtitle:

 # Summary for listings and search engines